Table Of Contents

 Bases:

 drag_rectanglewill drag the widget.
-Please see thedrag behaviors moduledocumentation for more information.New in version 1.8.0.
+Please see thedrag behaviors moduledocumentation for more information.Added in version 1.8.0.

 Bases:

 TextInputwidget.
-Please see theEmacs behaviors moduledocumentation for more information.New in version 1.9.1.
+Please see theEmacs behaviors moduledocumentation for more information.Added in version 1.9.1.

 Bases:

-focus behavior module documentationfor more information.New in version 1.9.0.
+focus behavior module documentationfor more information.Added in version 1.9.0.

 Returns the next focusable widget using either